Merieli/Merieli/README.md

 ## Hi, I’m Merieli Manzano 👋,
-<p>I have always been passionate about technology and learning, I graduated in <strong>Informatics Technician</strong> at ETEC in 2011, where I learned Logic, Programming Analysis, MySQL Database, Java and .NET and was also elected the best student in the class.
-Due to some factors, I ended up graduating in Technical in Civil Construction Design and later graduated in Architecture and Urbanism by FACCAT in 2018.</p>
+<p>I have always been passionate about technology and learning, I graduated in <strong>Informatics Technician</strong> in 2011.
+For some reasons, I ended up going to the construction area and graduated in Civil Construction Design Technician and later graduated in Architecture and Urbanism in 2018.</p>
-<p>The technology in me always spoke louder, so much so that as an architect, I learned Python to automate my projects.
-And then in 2021 I migrated to another area and started my studies in <strong>Front-End Web Development</strong>, which I'm currently working on and improving myself.</p>
+<p>But the technology in me always spoke louder, as an architect, I learned Python to automate my projects and everything I did had a side that pulled me towards technology.
+And then, in 2021 I assumed my true passion, migrated to Technology and started my studies in Front-End Web Development, which I'm currently working on and improving myself!</p>

 ## 🚀 Technologies
 | Programming language | Markup Language and Style | Libraries | Frameworks |